-Hartford's beauty was discovered by the Moor family some 130 years ago when the land was granted to them by Queen Victoria in the mid 1870s.
-This property, which was home to the family of Sir Frederick Moor, the last prime minister of the Colony of Natal, is now part of the greater Summerhill estate, the former domain of Colonel Richards, who served as Sir Frederick's deputy and as a senator in the first government of the Union of South Africa.
-The families's endeavours left their mark on what the Midlands of KwaZulu-Natal represents today.
+Hartford's beauty was discovered by the Moor family almost 150 years ago, when they came by its vacant landscape in the early 1870s.
+Home to the family of John and Sir Frederick Moor, the last prime minister of old Natal, the property is now part of the greater Summerhill estate, former domain of Colonel Richards, a senator in the first Union government.
+These families endeavours left a rich mark on what the Midlands of KwaZulu-Natal represents today.

-Some 70 years later, Raymond Ellis founded his all-conquering thoroughbred enterprise on these historic acres - and any horse carrying his black and green silks was as good as money in the bank, so they said!
-Such was their dominance that the Ellis horses carried off every major prize on the southern African turf.
-Their exploits compare with those of the mighty strings of England's Lord Derby, the Agas Khan and the Sheikhs Maktoum, France's Boussac, Italy's Tesio, or those of America's Phippses and Calumets.
+Some 70 years later, Raymond Ellis founded his all-conquering thoroughbred enterprise on these historic acres, when any horse carrying his black and green silks was said to be as good as money in the bank.
+Such was their dominance that the Hartford horses carried off every major prize on the southern African turf.
+Their exploits compared with the mighty strings of England's Lord Derby, the Agas Khan and the Sheikhs Maktoum, Ireland’s Coolmore, France's Boussac, Italy's Tesio, or those of America's Phippses and Calumets.

 Meanwhile back at Hartford, a quaint little drama all about horses, was playing out.
 The Boers had commandeered Sir Frederick Moor's horse and, in modern terms, that was like taking a farmer's Land Rover.
-His brother John, a true colonial gentleman, took himself off - walking stick, tweed suit and Staffordshire bull terrier - to the foot of the farm to recover the horse.
+His brother John took himself off - walking stick, tweed suit and Staffordshire bull terrier - to the foot of the farm to recover the horse.
 "It just isn't cricket" he protested to the general who, being a decent Greytown boy and unconcerned as to whether it was cricket or jukskei, reunited John with the horse - and for good measure, a spare.
-This love of horses remains a fundamental aspect of life on the farms.
+This reverencefor horses remains a fundamental aspect of life on the farms.

-The Summerhill farmstead hosted the British Royal Family for a period of their 1922 visit and the acceptance of their copy of the Treaty of Vereeniging by the local Boer kommando, took place on its veranda.
+The Summerhill farmstead hosted the British Royal family for a period of their 1922 visit and the endorsement of the Treaty of Vereeniging by the leader of the local Boer kommando, General Dawid Joubert, took place on its verandah in 1902.

 The Summerhill Stallion Barn is a showcase for some of the finest thoroughbreds in the southern hemisphere.
-Most of them are the property of the Maktoums, the First Family of Dubai, who rank among the world's most successful owners of the modern era.
-The farm's labour force is predominantly Zulu.
-History remembers them as revered warriors and gifted stockmen.
+Among its most celebrated encumbents are the champion sires Northern Guest, Home Guard, Liloy and National Emblem as well as Kahal, Rambo Dancer and Muhtafal, the property of the Maktoums, the First Family of Dubai.
+The farm's work force and Hartford’s service complement is predominantly Zulu, whom history remembers as valiant warriors and gifted stockmen.

-"We are keenly aware that we are custodians of one of Africa's most treasured legacies," says Hartford House's founder Cheryl Goss; the Gosses being the most recent of the three families to have lived at Hartford.
-"In the process of preserving it, we will leave our own signatures behind for those who follow."
+"We are keenly aware that we are custodians of one of Africa's most treasured legacies," says Hartford House's founder Cheryl Goss, hers being the most recent of the three families to have lived at Hartford.
+"In the process of preserving it, we hope to leave our own signatures behind for the generations that follow."